Logo

 The programmers’ level should be at least Middle in small teams like these.
 If you need to complete numerous features by a specific deadline, you can increase the number of specialists.

 Suppose you do not have the required expertise in-house.
-In that case, you can delegate the task to external developers who have worked on similar projects and know all ins and outs of regulatory compliance, integration with wearables and third-party APIs, and other technicalities.
-Outsourcing may also help you save up to 50% of your project budget.
+In that case, you can delegate the task to external developers.
+Offshore software development may save up to 50% of your project budget, but it’s essential to check whether the devs know how to develop a diet app properly, i.e. have worked on similar projects, are familiar with regulatory compliance, integration with wearables and third-party APIs, and other technicalities.

 3. Prototype and create the UX/UI design to help and engage users.